 Abstract

-Plastic anisotropies of the AA3103 sheets in the cold rolled condition (H18 temper) and in the fully annealed condition (O temper) are studied experimentally and numerically in this work.
-The microstructure and texture of the two materials were characterized and the plastic anisotropic behaviours were measured by in-plane uniaxial tensions along every 15° from the rolling direction (RD) to the transverse direction (TD) of the sheet.
-Five polycrystal plasticity models, namely the full-constraint Taylor model, the Alamel model, the Alamel Type III model, the visco-plastic self-consistent crystal plasticity model (VPSC) and the crystal plasticity finite element method (CPFEM), were employed to predict the directional plastic anisotropies in the plane of the sheet.
+The plastic anisotropy of AA3103 sheets in the cold rolled condition (H18 temper) and in the fully annealed condition (O temper) was studied experimentally and numerically in this work.
+The microstructure and texture of the two materials were characterized and the anisotropic plastic behaviour was measured by in-plane uniaxial tension tests along every 15° from the rolling direction (RD) to the transverse direction (TD) of the sheet.
+Five polycrystal plasticity models, namely the full-constraint Taylor model, the Alamel model, the Alamel Type III model, the visco-plastic self-consistent crystal plasticity model (VPSC) and the crystal plasticity finite element method (CPFEM), were employed to predict the plastic anisotropy in the plane of the sheet.
 Experimentally observed grain shapes have been taken into consideration.
 In addition, a multi-level modelling method was employed where the advanced yield function Yld2004-18p is fitted to stress points provided by CPFEM simulations along 89 strain-paths, and the plastic anisotropy is then produced by the yield function.
 Based on comparisons between the experimental and the predicated results, the multi-level fitting method is considered as the most accurate way of describing the plastic anisotropy.
-The Alamel Type III and Alamel models are also recommended as the accurate and time-efficient models for predicting the plastic anisotropy of the AA3103 sheets in the H18 temper and in the O temper, respectively.
+The Alamel Type III and Alamel models are also recommended as accurate and time-efficient models for predicting the plastic anisotropy of the AA3103 sheets in H18 and O tempers.

 Introduction